kadartamascsaba/deep-learning-ubbse2015/VoiceConf/README.md

 - Android SDK 23.0.2

 ### Installation
-To build and run the project simply press the green Run button with the app selected as configuration.
+To build and run the project simply press the green Run button, with the "app" selected as configuration.
 (You will need an android mobie device or an emulator with google play services)

 #### Building